askbuddie/ABMails/README.md

   - Windows
-    - Download and extract the zip file of [geckodriver](https://github.com/mozilla/geckodriver/releases) and install geckodriver.exe in your windows machine.
+    - Download and extract the zip file of [geckodriver](https://github.com/mozilla/geckodriver/releases) and copy geckodriver.exe file in c://windows.

   - Linux
     - Download and extract the zip file of [geckodriver](https://github.com/mozilla/geckodriver/releases)